google/WebFundamentals/src/content/en/fundamentals/architecture/howto-components/howto-accordion.md

 convenient to use and doesn’t make server-side rendering or styling more problematic.
 This element dispatches a <code>howto-accordion-change</code> event when it is supposed to expand.</p>
+<p>The WAI ARIA Best Practices also recommend setting <code>aria-level</code> depending
+on what level the headings are.
+It is hard to determine the level of a heading algorithmically and is not strictly necessary to have an accessible accordion.
+To keep the code more accessible, this element does not set
+<code>aria-level</code> but leaves that to the developer.</p>
 <p>Clicking the button or pressing space or enter while the button has focus
 will expand the heading.
-Changing the <code>expand</code> attribute or property will also cause the heading to expand.</p>
+Changing the <code>expanded</code> attribute or property will also cause the heading to expand.</p>
 </div>
 <pre><code class="literate-code "><span class="indent">&nbsp;&nbsp;</span>class HowtoAccordionHeading extends HTMLElement {